PEG HELMINSKI, M. Ed.

 - Maintain faculty personnel files and verify training of fellows to prospective employers.

 - Maintain department display case of faculty publications.

-- Delegate responsibilities to other department administrative staff as needed to assure the smooth operation of the Chair’s office.
+- Delegate responsibilities to other department administrative staff as needed to assure the smooth operation of the Chair’s office and the department.

 9/2/08 to 4/30/11, Staff Specialist: Center for LGBT Life, Duke University, Durham, NC.